mljli/ceph/doc/mgr/prometheus.rst

 configurable with ``ceph config-key set``, with keys ``mgr/prometheus/server_addr`` and ``mgr/prometheus/server_port``.
 This port is registered with Prometheus's `registry <https://github.com/prometheus/prometheus/wiki/Default-port-allocations>`_.
+Currently, performance counters with low priorities are not exported.
+If you need some counters that are not listed in the default export set, specify them in the ``mgr/prometheus/also_include_counters``.

 RBD IO statistics
 -----------------